-FRANKFORT (August 11, 2020) – The Kentucky State Board of Agriculture (SBA) has launched a national search for the position of Kentucky State Veterinarian following the retirement announcement of Dr. Katie Flynn that she will step down at the end of February.
+FRANKFORT (Jan.
+5, 2023) – The Kentucky State Board of Agriculture (SBA) has launched a national search for the position of Kentucky State Veterinarian following the announcement of Dr. Katie Flynn that she will step down at the end of February.

 The Office of the State Veterinarian enforces state and federal regulations on livestock movement, administers animal health programs, responds to disease outbreaks, licenses stockyards and livestock dealers, and performs numerous other duties.

 The State Board of Agriculture approved the establishment of a search committee of members from across the agricultural spectrum.Keith Rogers, Kentucky Department of Agriculture chief of staff will serve as chair; Dean Nancy Cox, University of Kentucky’s College of Agriculture Food and Environment as vice chair; other members will include three Kentucky State Board of Agriculture members; and one representative each from the Kentucky Cattlemen Association, the Kentucky Pork Producers Association, the Kentucky Poultry Federation, the Kentucky Dairy Development Council, the Kentucky Sheep and Goat Development Office, the Kentucky Alternative Livestock Association, the Kentucky Veterinary Medical Association, and the state’s equine industry.
 Dr. Flynn will also serve on the committee as a non-voting member.

-The State Veterinarian is the chief executive agent of the State Board of Agriculture and leads the KDA’s Office of State Veterinarian in its statutory and regulatory activities to prevent, control, and eradicate communicable diseases in the agricultural animal health sector.
+The State Veterinarian is an agent of the State Board of Agriculture and leads the KDA’s Office of State Veterinarian in its statutory and regulatory activities to prevent, control, and eradicate communicable diseases in the agricultural animal health sector.

 Specific duties of the State Veterinarian include:

-The State Board of Agriculture requires that the successful candidate must have at least five (5) years of experience in the practice of veterinary medicine and maintain current licensure with the Kentucky Board of Veterinary Examiners, USDA-APHIS Category II Accreditation, and a valid driver’s license.
+State law requires that the successful candidate be a licensed veterinarian with at least five (5) years of experience in the practice of veterinary medicine.
 Preference may be given to candidates with regulatory experience in the management of animal health programs, epidemiology, emergency management/response, foreign animal disease investigations, and animal welfare regulations.